Test Code GALMP Galactosemia, GALT Gene, Variant Panel, Varies

 Clinical Reference

-1. Richards S, Aziz N, Bale S, et al: Standards and guidelines for the interpretation of sequence variants: a joint consensus recommendation of the American College of Medical Genetics and Genomics and the Association for Molecular Pathology.
+5. Richards S, Aziz N, Bale S, et al. Standards and guidelines for the interpretation of sequence variants: a joint consensus recommendation of the American College of Medical Genetics and Genomics and the Association for Molecular Pathology.
 Genet Med.
-2015 May;17(5):405-424. doi: 10.1038/gim.2015.30
+2015;17(5):405-424. doi:10.1038/gim.2015.30

-2. Elsas LJ 2nd, Lai K: The molecular biology of galactosemia.
+6. Elsas LJ 2nd, Lai K. The molecular biology of galactosemia.
 Genet Med.
-1998 Nov-Dec;1(1):40-48. doi: 10.1097/00125817-199811000-00009
+1998;1(1):40-48. doi:10.1097/00125817-199811000-00009

-3. Kaye CI, Committee on Genetics, Accurso F, et al: Newborn screening fact sheets.
+7. Kaye CI; Committee on Genetics, Accurso F, et al. Newborn screening fact sheets.
 Pediatrics.
-2006 Sep;118(3):e934-e963. doi: 10.1542/peds.2006-1783
+2006;118(3):e934-e963. doi:10.1542/peds.2006-1783

-4. Novelli G, Reichardt JK: Molecular basis of disorders of human galactose metabolism: past, present, and future.
+8. Novelli G, Reichardt JK.
+Molecular basis of disorders of human galactose metabolism: past, present, and future.
 Mol Genet Metab.
-2000 Sep-Oct;71(1-2):62-65. doi: 10.1006/mgme.2000.3073
+2000;71(1-2):62-65. doi:10.1006/mgme.2000.3073

 Method Description

 The targeted genotyping assay utilizing the ThermoFisher GeneTitan platform is used to detect 24 targets in the GALT gene.
 Confirmatory testing of homozygous results is performed as reflex tests when appropriate.
-For details regarding the targeted pathogenic variants identified by this test, see the Targeted Variants table in Clinical Information.
+For details regarding the targeted disease-causing variants identified by this test, see the Targeted Variants table in Clinical Information.

 Multiplex ligation-dependent probe amplification, polymerase chain reaction (PCR), relative quantitative PCR, and Sanger sequencing are used to confirm variants detected by array when appropriate.(Unpublished Mayo method)